It’s easy to set up your Kindle to be able to receive e-books from Frank.

 Step 2 – Set up your Kindle to be able to receive the e-books

-Now, you’ll need to make one change to your account so that Frank can send this month’s book to you.
+Now, you’ll need to make one change to your account so that Frank can send the book to you.

 Scroll down just a little bit from where you were, until you see this: